Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths

-\end{definition} Intuitively, a high depth point indicates that it is more central, while a low depth point denotes a relatively extremal point.
+When no possible confusion, we will denote $HD(x,\pr)$ by $HD(x)$.
 This is illustrated in Figure~\ref{fig:Tukey-regions}, when considering a Gaussian sample, using the R-Package from \cite{Barber2022}, based on \cite{Liu2019}.
 Note that the symmetry present in the underlying sampling distribution may not be seen precisely in the simulated sample.
-Contours or Tukey regions are drawn for different values of depth; observe that the asymmetry is more evident in the extremes, than in the bulk region.
-When no possible confusion, we will denote $HD(x,\pr)$ by $HD(x)$.
+Isodepth contours are drawn for different values of depth.
+Observe that the asymmetry is more evident in the extremes, than in the bulk region.

-\subsubsection{Decay rate of halfspace depth}
+\paragraph{Decay rate of halfspace depth -}

 Recall that our motivation to study the multivariate quantiles is to understand the connection between the extremal behaviour of a probability measure and properties of multivariate quantile functions.
 It is, therefore, natural to analyse and understand the asymptotics of depth functions along the same lines as in the case of geometric quantiles.
 First, we consider the important example of asymptotically elliptically symmetric distributions.
-Then, we question the halfspace asymptotic decay depending on the light or heavy-tailed of the extremal behaviour of the underlying probability measure.
-While the heavy-tailed case has been studied in \cite{He2017}, we complete the study considering also the light tail case, providing then a full picture of the extremal behaviour of the halfspace depth.
+Then, we question the halfspace asymptotic decay depending on the light or heaviness of the underlying probability measure.
+While the heavy tail case has been studied in \cite{He2017}, we complete the picture by providing the corresponding result for the light tail case.

-{\it Elliptical symmetric case -} As observed earlier, distributional symmetry is a useful assumption to arrive at a preliminary understanding of the asymptotic behaviour of depth functions.
-The following result illustrates a geometric relationship between asymptotic behaviours of probability density functions and their corresponding halfspace depths. \begin{theorem} If the probability density function $f$ of a distribution is asymptotically elliptically symmetric, then its halfspace depth contour will also be asymptotically elliptically symmetric.
-In other words, for $x \in \real^d$,

-\end{theorem} Note that we dropped the dependence of halfspace depth on the measure corresponding to $f$ for notational simplicity.

-{\it General case -} Next, we shall state a generic result comparing asymptotic joint distribution with that of the induced halfspace depth, when marginals of the joint distribution may have different asymptotic behaviours.